Community Bereavement Service

 Clients may self-refer.
 Your GP may also refer you to the service.
 With your consent, your friends, family and workplace can also contact the service on your behalf, regardless of how long ago you experienced your bereavement.
 After an initial telephone assessment, clients are offered what we feel may be the most appropriate support for their needs.

-The service is a free of charge, confidential and is led by fully trained counsellors.
+The service is a free of charge, confidential and is managed by fully trained counsellors.